yhua03/CLS161-DH-Portfolio/_exercises/ch-4.md

 ## _Python Crash Course_ Chapter 4

 ### 4-1.
 Pizzas
 Think of at least three kinds of your favorite pizza.
-Store these pizza names in a list, and then use a for loop to print the name of each pizza.
+Store these pizza names in a list, and then use a `for` loop to print the name of each pizza.

-- Modify your for loop to print a sentence using the name of the pizza instead of printing just the name of the pizza.
-For each pizza you should have one line of output containing a simple statement like I like pepperoni pizza.
+- Modify your `for` loop to print a sentence using the name of the pizza instead of printing just the name of the pizza.
+For each pizza you should have one line of output containing a simple statement like "I like pepperoni pizza".
-- Add a line at the end of your program, outside the for loop, that states how much you like pizza.
-The output should consist of three or more lines about the kinds of pizza you like and then an additional sentence, such as I really love pizza!
+- Add a line at the end of your program, outside the `for` loop, that states how much you like pizza.
+The output should consist of three or more lines about the kinds of pizza you like and then an additional sentence, such as "I really love pizza!"

 ```python